germsvel/germsvel.github.io/_posts/2016-10-09-tests-as-counselors-of-design.md

 date:   2016-10-09
 categories: blog
 tags: Ruby, RSpec, Testing
-excerpt: <p>One of the benefits of tests is that they are the first piece of code that will interact with our application code.
-As such, they can offer valuable insights into the complexity of our code.</p>
+excerpt: <p>One of the benefits of tests is that they are the first piece of code that will interact with our application.
+As such, they can offer valuable insights into the application's complexity.</p>
 ---